Saymanning/bikesharing/README.md

  # Summary:
  Provide a high-level summary of the results and two additional visualizations that you would perform with the given dataset.
+Deeper dive into gender.
+Weather and time of year.
+One way vs. Round trips

 <img width="682" alt="User_Type_by_Gender" src="https://user-images.githubusercontent.com/78699465/120111125-af699f00-c13e-11eb-84cb-96f373ebb687.png">